Exploring Patagonia & Australis Cruise

 - Boat excursion from Torres del Paine NP to Seno Ultima Esperanza/Puerto Natales

-- Other prívate excursions with bilingual guides as detailes in the itinerary.
+- Other private excursions with bilingual guides as detailed in the itinerary.

-- NOTE: Boat excursions and trek on the glacier as well as land excursions during cruise are group excursions shared with other passengers
+- NOTE: Boat excursions, trek on the glacier, visit to Harberton Ranch, as well as land excursions during cruise are group excursions shared with other passengers

 - International airfare

 - Flights in Argentina (Buenos Aires/Trelew/El Calafate and Ushuaia/Buenos Aires).
-Airfare will be about $900 per person.
+Airfare will be about $600 per person (airfare may vary).

 - Excursions and services not detailed in the itinerary